CosmWasm/docs-deprecated/docs/intro/composition.md

 ---

 Given the [Actor model](./actor) of dispatching messages, and [synchronous queries](./query) implemented in CosmWasm v0.8, we have all the raw components to enable arbitrary composition of contracts with both other contracts and native modules.
-Here will will explain how the components fit together and how they can be extended.
+Here we will explain how the components fit together and how they can be extended.

 ## Terminology